DDamianZR/pr-surgeon/DEMO_PR.md

 ### Demo narrative hook

 > "I'm going to demo with a real PR from Django — pull request 18056.
 >
 > This PR introduces Composite Primary Key support across Django's ORM —
 > a feature enterprise teams have requested for years to integrate
 > with legacy Postgres, Oracle, and SAP databases.
 >
 > It touches 43 files across four architectural layers:
 > database schema engine, ORM core, SQL compiler, and test suite.
 >
 > In a normal review process, a PR like this sits open for 3-5 weeks.
-> Multiple senior engineers review it in parallel, but nobody understands
+> Multiple senior engineers review it in parallel, but nobody can hold
+> the full diff in their head.
+Subtle bugs slip through.
+>
-> the full diff.
-Let me show you what PR Surgeon does in 30 seconds."
+> Watch what PR Surgeon does in 30 seconds..."
+>
+> [Paste URL → Show real-time analysis → Display graph → Review sub-PRs]
+>
+> "...and now we have a safe, reviewable decomposition plan that respects
+> the actual dependencies between these files.
+Schema changes first,
+> then ORM internals, then tests.
+Each sub-PR is 5-10 files instead of 43."

 ---